aditya699/auto-qa-csv-data/README.md

 # auto-dashboard
-This is an attempt to create a dashboard using generative.AI
+This is an attempt to create a charts using generative.AI

 # Demo